Team Pahinga Conquered the Playground of the Gods: Mt. Pulag

 So, lucky for us that we didn’t start our trek at the rangers station, under the heat of the sun to camp 2 which took us 4 hours of trekking.
 Thinking of the things we’ll be bringing with us along the way, our huge bags, not just one bag but more.
 Thinking of the heat of the sun around noon, walking for hours, your own body producing heat and perspiration but so cold because the cold wind could not be stopped, until the body could neither decide if it’s too hot or too cold — the gods still favor us.

-Along the way, we encountered trials, though not much about the trail, the Ambangeg trail — it was the easiest trail among five if I am not mistaken.
-Still not yet getting far from our campsite, one of our friends got sprained but still continued to walk.
-And just a short while after, another friend chose to return to campsite, accompanied by one of the guides because she’s not feeling well.
+Ambangeg trail was the easiest trail among five.
+Still, we encountered challenges along the way.
+One of our friends got sprained not long after we started the trail, but still continued on.
+And just a short while after, another friend vomited due to the cold and chose to return to the campsite to avoid suffering from hypothermia.
 Better to return for safety, one can always come back to Pulag.

 Though incomplete, we still continued to go on.
 And so the long trek began, and the many rests we did as we wait for each other along the trails were always worth taking, no guilt feeling.
 What I liked most about the trek is how we climb Pulag as a team.
-We had fun during the trek, no one’s being left behind, though last, but not left behind.
-We enjoyed chatting occasionally during rest periods and joked at each other.
-We even thought at one point that we’re being enchanted by the forest.
+We had fun during the trek.
+No one’s being left behind, though last, but not left behind.
+During rest periods, we chatted and joked at each other.
+At one point, we even thought we’re being enchanted by the forest.
 We’re never shy to accept Kuya Roli’s wafer though we have food with us.
 Eating while trekking is of course allowed.
 Although we rest a lot, and shivering from cold, we never stopped.
 Slowly but surely, we did reached the peak.

 We reached Peak 2 around 5:30am and waited for Mr. Sun.
 And slowly, as it shows himself to brag its beauty, the weariness and tiredness of the body, somehow disappears with the darkness of dawn.
 The stars of the Milky Way finally surrenders to the sun.